buttburger1/GLSL/README.md

 ***14. Animate Camera 1/19/2024***

--Movement keys switch to WASD, for camera animation press C, press X to orbit, press Z to revert to inital
+-Movement keys switch to WASD.
+For camera animation press C, press X to orbit, press Z to revert to inital.
+Press or hold Q or E to adjust down or up animation speed.